Skip to main content

 Pound coins stacked on top of each other on a table

 Writing off debt is one of the major benefits of bankruptcy but not all debts are covered.
-You must understand exactly which debts are not covered because you will still be liable for them, even if you file for bankruptcy.
-Debts not covered include:
+It is important to understand exactly which debts are not included because you will still be liable for them, even if you file for bankruptcy.
+Debts generally not covered include:

 • Secured debts